sagism/azc/README.md

 You will need to configure at least one LLM API.

 You should create a `.env` file which contains your API Key/s.
+The `.env` file should be located in home directory, either directly under `$HOME` or under `$HOME/.config/`, the latter taking precedence.

-See `.env.sample` for a sample file
+See `.env.sample` for a sample `.env` file, with the expected environment variables' names.
+Remove those that are not relevant to you.

 Here are the links to the API sign-up pages (or download in case of Ollama):